forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

   To dig deeper regarding SOQL syntax or to build more complex queries in the text editor, see the [SOQL and SOSL Reference guide](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_sosl_intro.htm).

-**Note**
+> **_NOTE:_**
-- You can run complex queries in SOQL Builder even if you see the Unsupported Syntax informational message.
+> - You can run complex queries in SOQL Builder even if you see the Unsupported Syntax informational message.
-- WHERE clauses can be quite complex.
+> - WHERE clauses can be quite complex.
 SOQL Builder supports simple WHERE expressions.
 You can combine conditions using AND or OR, but not both.

 ### Set Up